ulrichSchreiner/vsc/README.md

 }
 ```
 Note the `mode` which is `exec`; in this case `dlv` will take the binary as it is.
-Now you can build your binary in a shell with `gb build` and debug it inside
+Now you can build your binary in a shell with `go build` and debug it inside
 of vscode with delve!

 ## Startup